Lineage Cell Therapeutics (LCTX) Receives a Buy from H.C. Wainwright

-In a report released today, Joseph Pantginis from H.C.
+In a report issued on May 6, Joseph Pantginis from H.C.
 Wainwright reiterated a Buy rating on Lineage Cell Therapeutics (LCTX), with a price target of $4.00.
-The company’s shares closed last Tuesday at $0.90.
+The company’s shares closed last Thursday at $0.96.

 See today’s analyst top recommended stocks >>